-Until recently, sparse symmetric indefinite direct solvers were still far off from symmetric positive definite solvers and this might have been one major reason why shift-and-invert techniques were not able to compete with traditional Lanczos techniques [27], in particular because of memory constraints.
-With the invention of fast matchings-based algorithms [49] which improve the diagonal dominance of linear systems the situation has dramatically changed and the impact on preconditioning methods [7] as well as the benefits for sparse direct solvers [58] has been recognized.
-Furthermore, these techniques have been successfully transferred to the symmetric case [22,24] allowing modern state-of-the-art direct solvers [57] to be orders of magnitudes faster and more memory efficient than ever, finally leading to symmetric indefinite sparse direct solvers that are almost as efficient as their symmetric positive definite counter parts.
-Recently this approach has also been utilized to construct incomplete factorizations [38] with similarly dramatic success.
-For a detailed survey on preconditioning techniques for large symmetric indefinite linear systems the interested reader should consult [5,6].
+Until recently, sparse symmetric indefinite direct solvers were not as efficient as symmetric positive definite solvers, and this might have been one major reason why shift-and-invert techniques were not able to compete with traditional Lanczos techniques [29], in particular because of memory constraints.
+With the invention of fast matchings-based algorithms [51], which improve the diagonal dominance of linear systems, the situation has dramatically changed and the impact on preconditioning methods [7], as well as the benefits for sparse direct solvers [60, 62], has been recognized.
+Furthermore, these techniques have been successfully transferred to the symmetric case [24, 26], allowing modern state-of-the-art direct solvers [59, 60, 62] to be orders of magnitudes faster and more memory efficient than ever, finally leading to symmetric indefinite sparse direct solvers that are almost as efficient as their symmetric positive definite counterparts.
+Recently this approach has also been utilized to construct incomplete factorizations [40] with similar dramatic success.
+For a detailed survey on preconditioning techniques for large symmetric indefinite linear systems, the interested reader should consult [5, 6].

-2. Numerical approach for large systems.
-In the present paper we combine the above mentioned advances with inverse-based preconditioning techniques [8].
-This allows us to find interior eigenvalues and -vectors for the Anderson problem several orders of magnitudes faster than traditional algorithms [16, 17] while still keeping the amount of memory reasonably small.
+2 Numerical approach for large systems

+In the present paper we combine the above mentioned advances with inverse-based preconditioning techniques [10].
+This allows us to find interior eigenvalues and eigenvectors for the Anderson problem several orders of magnitudes faster than traditional algorithms [18, 19] while still keeping the amount of memory reasonably small.

 Let us briefly outline our strategy.
 We will consider recent novel approaches in preconditioning methods for symmetric indefinite linear systems and eigenvalue problems and apply them to the Anderson model.
-Since the Anderson model is a largescale sparse eigenvalue problem in three spatial dimensions, the eigenvalue solvers we deal with are designed to compute only a few interior eigenvalues and eigenvectors avoiding a complete factorization.
-In particular we will use two modern eigenvalue solvers which we will briefly introduce in Section 4.
-The first one is ARPACK [42], which is a Lanczos-type method using implicit restarts (cf. section 4.1).
-We use this algorithm together with a shift-and-invert technique, i. e. eigenvalues and eigenvectors of $(A - \sigma I)^{-1}$ are computed instead of those of A. ARPACK is used in conjunction with a direct factorization method and a multilevel incomplete factorization method for the shift-and-invert technique.
+Since the Anderson model is a large-scale sparse eigenvalue problem in three spatial dimensions, the eigenvalue solvers we deal with are designed to compute only a few interior eigenvalues and eigenvectors, thus avoiding a complete factorization.
+In particular we will use two modern eigenvalue solvers, which we will briefly introduce in section 5.
+The first one is ARPACK [44], which is a Lanczos-type method using implicit restarts (cf. section 5.1).
+We use this algorithm together with a shift-and-invert technique; i.e., eigenvalues and eigenvectors of $(A - \sigma I)^{-1}$ are computed instead of those of A. ARPACK is used in conjunction with a direct factorization method and a multilevel incomplete factorization method for the shift-and-invert technique.

-Firstly, we use the shift-and-invert technique with the novel symmetric indefinite sparse direct solver that is part of PARDISO [57] and we report extensive numerical results on the performance of this method.
-Section 5 will give a short overview of the main concepts that form the PARDISO solver.
-Secondly, we use ARPACK in combination with the multilevel incomplete LU factorization package ILUPACK [9].
-Here we present a new indefinite version of this preconditioner that is devoted to symmetrically indefinite problems and combines two basic ideas, namely (i) symmetric maximum weighted matchings [22,24] and (ii) inverse-based decomposition techniques [8].
-These will be described in Sections 5.2 and 7.
+First, we use the shift-and-invert technique with the novel symmetric indefinite sparse direct solver that is part of Pardiso [60, 59], and we report extensive numerical results on the performance of this method.
+Section 6 will give a short overview of the main concepts that form the Pardiso solver.
+Second, we use Arpack in combination with the multilevel incomplete LU factorization package Ilupack [11].
+Here we present a new indefinite version of this preconditioner that is devoted to symmetric indefinite problems and combines two basic ideas, namely (i) symmetric maximum weighted matchings [24, 26] and (ii) inverse-based decomposition techniques [10].
+These will be described in sections 6.2 and 8.

-As a second eigenvalue solver we use the symmetric version of the JACOBI-DAVIDSON method, in particular the implementation JDBSYM [32].
-This Newton-type method (see section 4.2) is used together with ILUPACK [9].
-As we will see in several further numerical experiments, the synergy of both approaches will form an extremely efficient preconditioner for the Anderson model that is memory efficient while at the same time accelerates the eigenvalue computations significantly: system sizes that resulted in weeks of computing time [27] can now be computed within an hour.
+As a second eigenvalue solver we use the symmetric version of the Jacobi-Davidson method, in particular the implementation Jdbsym [34].
+This Newton-type method (see section 5.2) is used together with Ilupack [11].
+As we will see in several further numerical experiments, the synergy of both approaches will form an extremely efficient preconditioner for the Anderson model that is memory efficient while at the same time accelerates the eigenvalue computations significantly; i.e., system sizes that resulted in weeks of computing time [29] can now be computed within an hour.